 - Directly contact companies that you think might be interested in your product.

-- The truth is that you are not here to talk about your product.
+1) The truth is that you are not here to talk about your product.
 You are here to talk about how you can help your customer with your product.

-- Embrace negative feedback.
+6) Embrace negative feedback.
 You are not here to convince your user that he is wrong.
 Just nod your head and explore deeper why they are not convinced by your approach.

-Following metrics.
 A really interesting thing to do is to monitor the usage of your MVP the days after you’ve done the demo.
 The most basic metric to follow is if the user goes back on your MVP or not.
 Depending on your product you can follow a bunch of other metrics.
 For example at Front for each user we’ve looked at: the repeating rate (does the user come back by himself or not), at the number of people invited (since we are a collaborative tool) and finally how many group addresses he plugged.

 This part is probably underestimated but to properly write down the feedback collected, to organize them and finally to communicate them to your team take a certain amount of time…

 Concerning Front, after each demo we sat down to write a complete report.
 We decided beforehand to use a “mini framework” for these reports: basic information about the company, which software they use to handle their group addresses, which are the main pain points concerning their usage, the feedbacks about our product (from UX to UI).
 We really suggest you to adopt a structure and to stick with it.
 It will be easier to write these reports and also easier to read them.

-We chose to write them down in Google Docs and to organize the different reports in a simple Google Drive folder.
-Keep it simple and use cloud solutions: better for sharing and commenting between teammates.
+We chose to write them down in Google Docs and organize the different reports in a simple Google Drive folder.
+Keep it simple and use cloud solutions: it's better for sharing and commenting between teammates.

-“Real life” demos are a great way to build “real” relationships with your first users.
-Do yourself a favor and create a special mailing list with their email addresses and keep them informed when you have product updates but also for business updates.
+“Real life” demos are a great way to build real relationships with your first users.
+Do yourself a favor and create a special mailing list with their email addresses, and keep them informed when you have product and business updates.